 Phenotypic data

-We measured several vegetative traits on each individuala phenological trait multiple morphological traits the basal stem diameter, the number of branches on the plant, the number of vegetative nodes on the main stem, and the total height of the plant.
-The SLA refers to leaf construction cost and captures information about species leaf economic strategies (Wright , 2004).
-It was calculated as the ratio between the cumulated area of five mature but non-senescent fresh leaves and their oven-dried mass (Pujol , 2008; Pérez-Harguindeguy , 2016).
+We measured several vegetative traits on each individual.
+First, we measured the germination date, a phenological trait corresponding to the number of days between sowing and germination.
+At the time of first flowering, we measured multiple morphological traits including the basal stem diameter, the number of branches on the plant, the number of vegetative nodes on the main stem, and the total height of the plant.
+We also measured a developmental trait: the average internode length.
+At the end of the experiment, we measured a functional trait: the specific leaf area (SLA).
+The SLA refers to leaf construction cost and captures information about species leaf economic strategies (Wright et al, 2004).
+It was calculated as the ratio between the cumulated area of five mature but non-senescent fresh leaves and their oven-dried mass (Pujol et al, 2008; Pérez-Harguindeguy et al, 2016).
 Leaf area was measured by using the R package Momocs v.
-1.2.9 (Bonhomme , 2014).
+1.2.9 (Bonhomme et al, 2014).
+Flower-related traits were measured but they were not included in this study.
+This is because not enough statistical power was available to analyse them within subspecies, as less data was available for these traits (not all plants that grew flowered).

 Molecular analyses

-To infer genetic diversity estimates in each population and to compute FST, we genotyped the 637 plants.
+To infer genetic diversity estimates in each population and to compute FST, we genotyped the 637 plants that germinated.
 DNA was extracted from silica gel dried leaf samples using the Biosprint 15 DNA Plant kit (Qiagen, Hilden, Germany) following the manufacturer's instructions.
-Individuals were genotyped for 23 putatively neutral microsatellite markers that were developed for population genetic studies (Debout , 2012; Pujol , 2017).
-To compute FST, we used population pairwise FST estimates and the overall FST estimate amongst populations from the study by Pujol (2017).
+Individuals were genotyped for 23 putatively neutral microsatellite markers that were developed for population genetic studies (Debout et al, 2012; Pujol et al, 2017).
+To compute FST, we used population pairwise FST estimates and the overall FST estimate amongst populations from the study by Pujol et al (2017).
 We used the GenoDive 3.0 software (Meirmans and Van Tienderen, 2004) to compute the complementary parameters required for this study, e.g., the genetic diversity at each locus.

 Statistical analysis